Harry Bradbeer: Career

-Between 2016 and 2018, Bradbeer directed two seasons of Fleabag for BBC/Amazon, written by and starring Phoebe Waller-Bridge.
-Fleabag has won 48 awards including six Emmy Awards, two Golden Globe Awards, four BAFTAs, a Rose d’Or, a Producers Guild Award, and two Critics' Choice Awards.
-For the second series, Bradbeer won the Primetime Emmy Award for Outstanding Directing for a Comedy Series.
-He was also nominated for the BAFTA Television Award for Best Director: Fiction, which was among the show's six nominations.

-In 2017, Bradbeer directed the first two episodes of Season 1 of Killing Eve for BBC America for which he was nominated for ‘Best Director’ at the 2019 BAFTA Television Awards.
-Additionally, the series won six BAFTAs at the 2019 BAFTA Television Awards including ‘Best Leading Actress’, ‘Best Supporting Actress’, and ‘Best Drama Series’.
-Sandra Oh won a Golden Globe Awards for ‘Best Drama Performance in a Leading Role’.

-In December 2017, Bradbeer directed the US pilot Ramy for A24/Hulu.
+Between 2016 and 2018, Bradbeer directed two seasons of Fleabag.

 In February 2019, it was announced that Bradbeer was to direct Enola Holmes, a feature adaptation of The Enola Holmes Mysteries by Nancy Springer, and produced by Legendary Pictures.
 Adapted by Jack Thorne, it went into production in July 2019 and starred Millie Bobby Brown, Henry Cavill, Helena Bonham Carter, Sam Claflin, Fiona Shaw, Adeel Akhtar, Frances de la Tour, Louis Partridge, Susie Wokoma, and Burn Gorman.

 In January 2020, it was announced that Bradbeer had signed to direct the feature film Seance on a Wet Afternoon for Legendary Entertainment.
 Additionally, it was announced that Bradbeer signed on as co-creator and executive producer of Viewpoint, a surveillance crime thriller for ITV/Tiger Aspect.
 This year, Bradbeer also signed a first-look deal with Amazon to develop and create television series exclusively on the streaming platform.

 In January 2022, Bradbeer was set to direct Eleanor Oliphant is Completely Fine, a feature adaptation of Gail Honeyman's novel of the same name.

-Bradbeer recently directed Enola Holmes 2 which released on Netflix in November 2022.
+In May 2024, it was announced that Bradbeer would serve as a director and executive producer for Spider-Noir starring Nicolas Cage.

 Personal life

-Bradbeer is married to writer Nino Strachey, daughter of Charles Strachey, 4th Baron O'Hagan and Princess Tamara Imeretinsky.
-They have one child and currently reside in West London.
+Bradbeer married the writer Nino Strachey, at St Nicholas Church, Tresco, Isles of Scilly on 24 October 1998.